CSIS-iLab/ocean/_spotlights/illuminating-the-south-china-seas-dark-fishing-fleets.md

   content: James DePoy, Mark Powell, and Jenna Thomas from Vulcan, Inc., and Conor
     Cronin from CSIS.
 - label: Development and Design
-  content: This article is a product of the Andreas C. Dracopoulos iDeas Lab, the
+  content: This Spotlight is a product of the Andreas C. Dracopoulos iDeas Lab, the
     in-house digital, multimedia, and design agency at the Center for Strategic and International Studies.